-Alwin Holland Elementary is located in the bustling community of Fort St. John, which is located in the beautiful Peace River Valley.
+Alwin Holland Elementary is located in the centre of the bustling community of Fort St. John, which is located in the beautiful Peace River Valley.
 Our school motto is T.E.A.M : Together Everyone Achieves More.
 At Alwin Holland we take a team approach to all that we do.
-We are proud of what we are achieving as a team and enjoy and find fulfillment in the work we do together.
+We are proud of what we are achieving as a team, and we enjoy and find fulfillment in the work we do together.
 We strive to create a welcoming, warm, caring environment for all members of our school community.
-We value the arts and recognize and appreciate the role of humour in creating a healthy working and learning environment.
+We value inclusion and diversity, and recognize and appreciate the role of humour in creating a healthy working and learning environment.

-Alwin Holland has a student population of about 380 students.
-Our school is located in a predominantly middle-class neighbourhood, but our school population is characterized by considerable diversity.
+Alwin Holland has a student population of about 175 students.
+Our catchment area changed in September 2020, and we now have a very diverse population.
 Our parents are involved and committed to their children’s education.
-Many parent volunteers help out with classroom and school activities (over 100 this past year) and we have an active Parent Advisory Council.
-The PAC is valued for its support and input into the operation of the school.
+Many parent volunteers help out with classroom and school activities, and we have an active Parent Advisory Council.
+The PAC is valued for its support and contributions to the school and our activities.
 The broader school community and our staff are committed to building a positive and safe school environment which fosters learning for all students.

 For funding purposes, Alwin Holland is designated as an “inner city” school.
 We receive additional funding for a school meals program and social equity programs.
-During the 2019/20 year, we will continue to offer a breakfast program and a healthy snack program for our students.
+We offer a breakfast program and a healthy snack program for our students.
 Our lunch program and our healthy canteen provide nutritional lunch choices for students with the help of student and parent volunteers.

 Code of Conduct